Alexander-Mages/Sports-Administration-App/README.md

 dotnet user-secrets set "Email:Host" "EmailHostHere" dotnet user-secrets set "Email:From" "EmailHere"
 ```
+You also must rename appsettinggit.json to appsettings.json, as well as adding your RECaptcha Keys.
+If you do not have one, visit here: https://www.google.com/recaptcha/admin/create
 # Prerequisites
 to run the application without docker, you must install .NET Core.